 Recess Appointments Litigation Resource Page

 On January 25, 2013, the U.S. Court of Appeals for the D.C.
 Circuit invalidated the President's three January 4, 2012 recess appointments to the National Labor Relations Board ("NLRB").
 The D.C.
 Circuit ruled that the three “recess” appointments to the NLRB are invalid because they exceeded the scope of the President's authority under the Recess Appointments Clause of the U.S. Constitution.
 The U.S. Chamber, which stood by its member, the Noel Canning Corporation, to brief, argue, and win the case before the D.C.
-Circuit, has announced that its litigation team will continue to represent the company now that the case has reached the U.S. Supreme Court.
+Circuit, continued to represent the company through its National Chamber Litigation Center once the case reached the U.S. Supreme Court.